The short-eared owl is among the most commonly distributed owls in the world.

 Distribution

-Short-eared owls exist on every continent except the Antarctica and Australia.
-They breed in the Caribbean, Hawaiian and Galapagos Islands, as well as in Europe, Asia, North, South America and the United States.
+Short-eared owls exist on every continent except Antarctica and Australia.
+They breed in the Caribbean, Hawaiian, and Galapagos Islands, as well as in Europe, Asia, North and South America, and the United States.

-Short-eared owls migrate partly, travelling from the northern part of their habitat in the winter to the south.
+Short-eared owls migrate partly, traveling from the northern part of their habitat in the winter to the south.

 In years when the population of vole is insufficient, they will often wander nomadically in search of better food supplies.
 They reside in open territories, tundra, willows, Savannah, meadows, dunes, heathland, wetlands, swamps, and farmland.

-Short-eared owls usually are isolated, but they typically assemble in communal roosts during the cold winter months.
+Short-eared owls are usually isolated, but they typically assemble in communal roosts during the cold winter.

-They can be active all day long, but most hunting takes place at night.
+They can be active all day, but most hunting occurs at night.
 Short-eared owls appear to fly low on the ground and fall on their first feet on open fields and grasslands.
 Many owls may hunt in the same open area.

-Northern harrier, which shares common habitat with short-eared owls compete fiercely for food.
+Northern harrier, which shares a common habitat with short-eared owls, compete fiercely for food.
 When prey is captured, both species harass the other.
 Short-eared owls typically remain silent, especially on the wintering grounds.

 Their common sounds are raspy ‘waowk-waowk-waowk-waowk’ or ‘toot-too-toot-toot’ with a scratchy barky.
 Also, a loud call such as this ‘eee-yerp’ is heard on breeding grounds.